This post is sponsored by Westpac

 We are lucky enough in Australia to have such amazing emergency services available to us when something goes wrong.
 It’s certainly comforting to know that we live in a country where there is always a service that we can rely on when we or others are in trouble.
 What a lot of people don’t know is that emergency services are not just limited to Fire, Police and Ambulance.
 There are other organisations providing amazing quality rescue and emergency assistance nationwide.

 Of course, 000 is the most recognisable service for emergencies here in Australia.
 However I was driving down the highway recently and spotted a grass fire, I know we don’t call 000, but I didn’t have handy the local fire stations number to quickly call them.
 I have an emergency contact sheet at home, but never thought to store them on my phone too (I have now!!).
-With special thanks to the Westpac Lifesaver Rescue Helicopter Service, read further on how you can download my emergency contacts printable for free, to have by your phone at home in case of emergencies.
+With special thanks to the Westpac Lifesaver Rescue Helicopter Service, read further on how you can download my emergency contacts printable, to have by your phone at home in case of emergencies.

 The Westpac Lifesaver Rescue Helicopter Service (WLRHS) is an emergency service well known as ‘the eyes in the sky’, for beach surveillance, preventative actions, as well as searches and rescues.
 Nationally, the Westpac Lifesaver Rescue Helicopter Service operates 17 aircrafts, from 13 bases across Australia as well as a boat in the Northern Territory and Victoria.
 The Westpac Lifesaver Rescue Helicopter Service has flown over 80,000 missions since it began and many Australians owe their lives to the wonderful and courageous rescue operations they supply.